 How pregnancy affects risks from cancer

-Pregnancy itself does not appear to affect the chance that they cancer treatment works.
+Pregnancy itself does not appear to affect how well the cancer treatment works.
 However, if a woman's diagnosis or treatment is delayed due to the pregnancy, the extent of the cancer may be larger.
-And this may lead to more risks associated with the cancer.
-Talk with your doctor about how pregnancy may affect your specific cancer risk and your recovery from therapy.
+This may lead to more risks associated with the cancer.
+Talk with your health care provider about how pregnancy may affect your cancer risk and recovery from therapy.

-If you are pregnant and have recently been diagnosed with cancer, consider asking your doctor the following questions:
+If you are pregnant and have recently been diagnosed with cancer, consider asking your health care provider these questions:

 How much experience do you have treating pregnant women with cancer?